 Etherton Education – 2022 / 2023 Student Insurance Policy Summary of Cover

 Some students may feel homesick, especially if this is the first time for them to be away from their home and family.
 We see this problem every year.
 In a way, this is part of growing up.
 Here are some suggestions which may help:

 - The feeling of being homesick almost always goes away soon.
 Sometimes students feel better after a couple of days.
-Sometimes it takes longer but believe that this feeling is not forever – it will go away!
+Sometimes it takes longer but this feeling is not forever – it will go away!

 - Students should try to make new friends, and to help other people.

 - Students should focus on work and studies.
 Look forward to the next sports session, or social activity, or trip.

 - Some students feel very homesick every time they talk to their parents.
 Sometimes parents can help by NOT phoning their children every day.
 Let them focus on their new life away from home.

 - Students can talk to any member of staff about this problem, and we will all do our best to support them and help them to feel happy.